nextpyp/pyp/docs/workshop/nysbc_day2.rst

         - **Threads per task**: 41

+        - **Memory per task**: 164

+      * General advice for setting resource limits:

-          - This number should match the number of tilts in your tilt series.
+          - The **Threads per task** should match the number of tilts in your tilt series, if you have the computational resources to do so.

           - In general, the more threads you use, the more tilts that can be processed at the same time, and the faster you see pre-processing results.

-        - **Memory per task**: 164
+          - The **Memory per task** should be set to 4 GB per thread.

-          - As a rule of thumb, use 4x as much memory as you have threads.

   * Click :bdg-primary:`Save`, which will automatically take you to the :bdg-primary:`Operations` page.